matheusfrancisco/glcm.cuda/README.md

 - [x] glcm using openmp for 8 directions
 - [x] implement normalization in gpu and cpu
 - [x] implement in python and compare with the c++ implementation
+- [ ] implement the transpose in gpu
 - [ ] implement features in gpu and cpu
 - [ ] implement average in gpu and cpu
 - [ ] implement variance in gpu and cpu